Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ```

-If you get this error you forgot to set pubmed_bulk to "true" but used a folder instead of a single json file in the "input_path"
+If you get this error you used a folder in the "input_path" but forgot to set pubmed_bulk to "true"
 ```bash
 PermissionError: [Errno 13] Permission denied: 'data/splitter/input/'
 ```